galaxyproject/galaxy-hub/src/events/gccbosc2018/venue/index.md

 Fri-Sun, June 22-24 - [Portland International Beer Fest](http://www.portland-beerfest.com/) will be held in the Pearl District North Park Blocks, and will be showcasing beers from all over the world.

-June 19 - 24 - [Les Miserables](https://portland.broadway.com/) is playing at the [Keller Auditorium](https://www.portland5.com/keller-auditorium) in downtown Portland.
+June 19 - 24 - [Les Miserables](https://portland.broadway.com/) is playing at the [Keller Auditorium](https://www.portland5.com/keller-auditorium) in downtown Portland, as part of the Broadway Across American series.

-Sun, June 24 - [Singin’ in the Square](https://www.facebook.com/events/188186418571692/) free community sing-a-long with [Pink Martini's](http://pinkmartini.com/) band leader Thomas Lauderdale in Pioneer Square in downtown Portland.
+Sun, June 24 - [Singin’ in the Square](https://www.facebook.com/events/188186418571692/) is a free community sing-a-long with [Pink Martini's](http://pinkmartini.com/) band leader Thomas Lauderdale, held from 3-5pm in Pioneer Square in downtown Portland.

 ## Dining